Learning Trajectory-Word Alignments for Video-Language Tasks: Introduction

 Pioneering techniques are directly inherited from IL-BERT into VDL-BERT, \eg, the image encoders are used to embed sampled video frames~\cite{clipbert,ActBERT}.
 However, since image encoders can hardly learn temporal contexts, the resultant VDL-BERTs will degrade to IL-BERT even if they are trained by video-text pairs.
 To ameliorate it, researchers apply the video encoders~\cite{swin, timesformer, VIOLET, ALPRO} to embed spatiotemporal contexts.
 Though promising improvements are observed, these VDL-BERTs still neglect or ill-consider a significant factor in IL-BERT: the object-word alignment, which helps learn robust associations.

-Aligning the visual objects with the semantic knowledge lays the foundation of humans' visual reasoning and so does the AI agent.
-To learn object-word alignments, as Figure~\ref{fig:onecol}(a) shows, researchers use an RoI-based extractor to embed an image into a series of RoI features and train the model by predicting the masked RoI categories based on the paired texts~\cite{ViLBERT, Oscar, uniter}.
+To learn object-word alignments, as Figure~\ref{fig:onecol}(a) shows, researchers use an RoI-based extractor to embed an image into a series of RoI features~\cite{ViLBERT, Oscar, uniter}.
 However, this RoI-based extractor is offline trained by object detection with limited label inventory, which will weaken the IL-BERT since the extractor will not be updated during large-scale pre-training.
 To enable the end-to-end training, researchers substitute the RoI-based extractor with visual transformers whose outputs are a series of grid embeddings, which will be used to build the cross-modal connections.
 Although a single grid usually does not construct an integral object, fortunately, the widely applied patch-to-word (P2W) attention of IL-BERT can softly seek the salient visual regions for a given query word.
-Then the object-word alignments can still be built between this softly detected object and the word, \eg, as shown in Figure~\ref{fig:onecol}(b), the object ``boy'' and ``basketball'' can be implicitly attended by the corresponding word queries.
+Then the object-word alignments can still be built between this softly detected object and the word, \eg, as shown in Figure~\ref{fig:onecol}(b), the object ``basketball'' can be implicitly attended by the corresponding word query.

 Although the P2W attention remedies the loss of RoI-level features for learning object-word alignments in IL-BERT, its effectiveness is weakened in the video case.
 This is because the objects usually act as the \textbf{Trajectories} which span a few spatial while multiple temporal grids in the videos.
 Thus, directly applying the P2W attention may over-exploit the trivial spatial contexts while neglecting the significant temporal contexts and then make the model attend to only one or two frames.
 Figure~\ref{fig:onecol}(c) shows this limitation that P2W attention only aligns the ``ball'' in the first frame to the word ball.
-To address this limitation, we propose to build \textbf{T}rajectory-to-\textbf{W}ord alignments to solve video-language tasks and name this model as \textbf{TW-BERT}.
-Specifically, such alignment is learnt by a novel designed trajectory-to-word \textbf{T2W} attention, which first uses the word as the query to seek the salient parts of each frame and the sought parts are sequenced to form the trajectory.
-Then the query word attends over the trajectories again for capturing cross-modal associations.
-In this way, the trivial spatial regions are weakened and the temporal contexts will be strengthened, \eg, as shown in Figure~\ref{fig:onecol}(d), the attention weights of the word will be concentrated on the object trajectory instead of only on one or two frames as in (c).